 The darker the blue, the stronger the demand for homes is in that area.
-The survey showed that in 38 out of 50 states buyer demand was slightly lower than this time last year but remains strong.
-Only six states had a ‘stable’ demand level.
+The survey shows that in 3 of the 50 U.S. states, buyer demand is now very strong; only 2 of the 50 states have a ‘weak’ demand.
+Overall, buyer demand is slightly lower than this time last year but remains strong.

 The index also asked: “How would you rate seller traffic in your area?”

-As you can see from the map below, 23 states reported ‘weak’ seller traffic, 22 states and Washington D.C. reported ‘stable’ seller traffic, and 5 states reported ‘strong’ seller traffic.
-This means there are far fewer homes on the market than what is needed to satisfy the buyers who are out looking for homes.
+As the map below shows, 18 states reported ‘weak’ seller traffic, 29 states and Washington, D.C. reported ‘stable’ seller traffic, and 3 states reported ‘strong’ seller traffic.
+This means there are far fewer homes on the market than what is needed to satisfy the buyers who are looking for homes.

-Looking at the maps above, it is not hard to see why prices are appreciating in many areas of the country.
+Looking at these maps, it is not hard to see why prices are appreciating in many areas of the country.
 Until the supply of homes for sale starts to meet buyer demand, prices will continue to increase.
-If you are debating listing your home for sale, let’s get together so I can help you capitalize on the demand in the market now!
+If you are debating listing your home for sale, meet with us so we can help you capitalize on the demand in the market now.